Minor variations to a premises licence or club premises certificate

 If the application is refused you do not have right of appeal, applications can be considered thereafter under full variation process.

-See the main page for information on how to complain and our contact details.
+See the main page for information on how to complain.